Yes, this blog post is only going to talk about 5 books I think you should read.

 So if you want to figure out what matters in life, and what doesn’t, then this particular book is a great place to start.

-Because when it comes down to it life is shit but, “…the point isn’t to avoid the shit but to only deal with the shit you care about.”
+Because when it comes down to it life is tough but, “…the point isn’t to avoid the crap but to only deal with the crap you care about.”

 Did this have any impact on my life?